anchowake/MBService/README.md

 ## Close to the Display

 - **Mouse** - Interact with Dashboard, *If you walk closer to the screen you can interact with the dashboard*
+- **Keyboard** - You can type in the text fields that are in the dashboard

+# TODO

+- Login Form - DONE
+- Select Account to Display Component - DONE
+- Expenses by Category - WIP
+- Saving Tips
+- Polish VR Env
+- Discord BUTLR (Nice to have)